stelligent/honolulu_jenkins_cookbooks/README.md

 If you like what you see, you can commit the changes.

 **Note**: The groovy scripts that inject the job configuration will crash and burn if there is any whitespace at the beginning of the file.
-Make sure that there isn't any whitespace at the beginning of the XML document.
+Make sure that there isn't any whitespace at the beginning of the the XML configuration file.

 questions?
 ====